 Prior Expenses

 The Withdrawing Party and Other Withdrawing Parties remain liable for their remaining Underinvestments and their Participating Interest Share of the Costs of activities, operations, rentals, royalties, taxes, damages, Hydrocarbon imbalances, or other liability or expense accruing or relating to (i) obligations existing as of the effective date of the withdrawal, (ii) activities or operations conducted before the effective date of the withdrawal, (iii) activities or operations approved by the Withdrawing Party and Other Withdrawing Parties before the effective date of the withdrawal, or (iv) activities or operations commenced by the Operator under one of its discretionary powers under this Agreement before the effective date of the withdrawal.
 Before the effective date of the withdrawal, the Operator shall render a statement to the Withdrawing Party and Other Withdrawing Parties for (1) their respective shares of all identifiable Costs under this Article 17.3.1 and (2) their respective Participating Interest Shares of the estimated current Costs of plugging and abandoning all wells and removing all Production Systems, Facilities, and other materiel and equipment serving the Contract Area, less their respective Participating Interest Shares of the estimated salvage value of the assets at the time of abandonment, as approved by Vote.
 This statement of expenses, Costs, and salvage value shall be prepared by the Operator under Exhibit “C.” Before withdrawing, the Withdrawing Party and Other Withdrawing Parties shall either pay the Operator, for the benefit of the Remaining Parties, the amounts allocated to them in the statement or provide security satisfactory to the Remaining Parties for all obligations and liabilities they have incurred and all obligations and liabilities attributable to them before the effective date of the withdrawal.
-All liens, charges, and other encumbrances, including but not limited to overriding royalties, net profits interest, and production payments, which the Withdrawing Party and Other Withdrawing Parties placed (or caused to be placed) on their Working Interest shall be fully satisfied or released prior to the effective date of its withdrawal (unless the Remaining Parties are willing to accept the Working Interest subject to those liens, charges, and other encumbrances).
+All liens, charges, and other encumbrances, including overriding royalties, net profits interest, and production payments, which the Withdrawing Party and Other Withdrawing Parties placed (or caused to be placed) on their Working Interest shall be fully satisfied or released prior to the effective date of its withdrawal (unless the Remaining Parties are willing to accept the Working Interest subject to those liens, charges, and other encumbrances).

 Confidentiality

-The Withdrawing Party and Other Withdrawing Parties will continue to be bound by the confidentiality provisions of Article 7 (Confidentiality of Data) after the effective date of the withdrawal but will have no further access to technical information relating to activities or operations under this Agreement.
+The Withdrawing Party and Other Withdrawing Parties will continue to be bound by the confidentiality provisions of Article 7 (Confidentiality of Data) after the effective date of the withdrawal.
 The Withdrawing Party and Other Withdrawing Parties are not required to return to the Remaining Parties Confidential Data acquired prior to the effective date of the withdrawal.

 Emergencies and Force Majeure

 No Party may withdraw during a Force Majeure or emergency that poses a threat to life, safety, property, or the environment but may withdraw from this Agreement after termination of the Force Majeure or emergency.
-The Withdrawing Party and Other Withdrawing Parties remain liable for their share of all Costs and liabilities arising from the Force Majeure or emergency, including but not limited to the drilling of relief wells, containment and cleanup of oil spills and pollution, and all Costs of debris removal made necessary by the Force Majeure or emergency.
+The Withdrawing Party and Other Withdrawing Parties remain liable for their share of all Costs and liabilities arising from the Force Majeure or emergency, including to the drilling of relief wells, containment and cleanup of oil spills and pollution, and all Costs of debris removal made necessary by the Force Majeure or emergency.

 ABANDONMENT AND SALVAGE